fmolnar-notredame/csb_powergrid/beta_perturbation/README.md

 This folder contains the results of computing the robustness of stability as a function of perturbations in beta value, for each system in the paper.
 Specifically, the contents of Fig. 4b are provided here.

-## Contents

-For each power-grid network we have
-- `data.mat`: The response of lmax values to perturbations in beta

-## Computation
+### Code

-The results are computed using the following algorithm:
+The changes of stabililty (lmax) under perturbations of beta are computed using the following algorithm:
 ```
 mean_lmax = zeros(points_per_direction)
 max_lmax = -inf(points_per_direction)